CFG-Architect/cfg-architect.github.io/content/docs/articles/decoder.md

 Choice in this chain is not a mechanical consequence of the signal and is not the decoder itself.
 Primary choice fixes the basic boundary of living passage: threat / non-threat.
 Secondary choice works after this boundary and opens the variability of passage: which of the available vectors becomes relevant under specific conditions.
 Therefore, the **decoder does not determine choice**, but forms the field of choice: it gives the signal status, weight, and vector, from which choice may stabilize as decision.

 At the PAL level, a condition receives the primary status threat / non-threat.
-The variational-functional level selects the way of passing through this boundary.
+The variational-functional level opens the available ways of passing through this boundary.
 The subject-level, social, and symbolic levels reassign the signal in relation to experience, group, and a system of signs.
 Artificial systems perform derivative decoding through their own systems of correspondences, models, classification, evaluation, ranking, or blocking.

 A fact is not the beginning.
 A fact is a stabilized status.